akemin-dayo/simject/README.md

 Do keep in mind that just because your tweak works in the Simulator doesn't necessarily mean it'll work on an actual iOS device.
 Yes, in 99% of cases, it will work just fine, but there will always be some strange edge cases where this does not apply.

-Also, special thanks to PoomSmart, who told me about the existence of `-[UIApplicationInfo environmentVariables]`, which is crucial to how simject works.
+Also, special thanks to PoomSmart, who told me about the existence of `-[SBApplicationInfo environmentVariables]`, which is crucial to how simject works.